Taking the lead!

 - Have a good working knowledge of the club rules and the duties of all office bearers and sub-committees

-- manage committee and/or executive meetings;
+- Manage (chair) committee and/or executive meetings

-- manage the annual general meeting;
+- Manage (chair) the annual general meeting

-- ensure the planning and budgeting for the future is carried out in accordance with the wishes of the members.
+- Most importantly – ensure the planning and budgeting for the future is carried out in accordance with the wishes of the members.

 How decisions are made

-- Decide on small matters promptly.
+- Decide on small matters promptly

-- Make decisions with firmness.
+- Make decisions with firmness

-- Act upon the chosen decision.
+- Act upon the chosen decision